jordi-g-g/csharp-katas/Katas/TicTacToe/README.md

-[V] - a player can take a field if not already taken [V] - players take turns taking fields until the game is over [V] - a game is over when all fields in a column are taken by a player [ ] - a game is over when all fields in a row are taken by a player [ ] - a game is over when all fields in a diagonal are taken by a player
+[V] - a player can take a field if not already taken [V] - players take turns taking fields until the game is over [V] - a game is over when all fields in a column are taken by a player [V] - a game is over when all fields in a row are taken by a player [V] - a game is over when all fields in a diagonal are taken by a player

 Suggested Test Cases